JackWReid/pearshapedmagazine/README.md

 }
 ```

-As you can see, the styles for the meta-info are anything but simple.
+As you can see, [the styles](https://github.com/JackWReid/pearshapedmagazine/blob/master/sass/_generic.scss#L400) for the metadata are anything but simple.
 The switch works by flipping the opacity of the overlay element on, and we ensure that the titles remain within the square of the album artwork by using `translateY` in negative values, pushing them back up by about half of the cover height.
 That cover height changes though: when the viewport width is smaller, the grid drops down to three wide, and then two wide.
 That means the text has to be pushed further up the square to be centred.
 I found these breakpoints and values manually: resizing the viewport and waiting for the text to overflow, and knocking the text back up the right amount.
 That's how I ended up with these magic numbers.

 This is an example of ending up with a solution that works, but is kind of brittle and hideous.
 If I rebuilt this today (don't tempt me), I'd do things very differently.